openbakery/gradle-xcodePlugin/README.md

 * Java 1.6 or greater

-### Current stable version is 0.11.6
+### Current stable version is 0.12

-0.9.x up to 0.11.x supports Xcode 5, Xcode 6.* and Xcode 7
+0.9.x up to 0.12.x supports Xcode 5, Xcode 6.* and Xcode 7

-**Note:**

-When you use gradle 1.x you you can use version 0.10.3-gradle1

 ## Documentation